djgroen/FabSim3/docs/tutorials.md

 1. Create a folder, namely `FabCannonsim` under `plugins` directory in your local FabSim3 folder.

-2. Create two sub-folders, `config_files` where we put the application there, and `templates` where all templates files are placed.
+2. Create two sub-folders, `config_files` where we put the application there, and `templates` where all template files are placed.

 3. Clone or download the *cannon_app* application in the `FabCannonsim/config_files` folder that just created.
 	```sh